acumenci/ConfigServer/test/ConfigServer.Tests.FitNesse/TestCases.md

-## Requesting configs that don't exist.
+## Requesting configs that don't exist

 * Server gives an error explaining that the config does not exist.